TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix nades not dropping when switching weapons

 - autodrop cue sound threshold mult

 - Make a flag for autodropping of magazines